hzqtc/resume/zhiqiang-huang.md

 ### Baidu, Intern R&D Engineer, Beijing.
 #### Jul.
 2010 - Sep.
 2010

-* In charge of design and development of server side auto-update module for serverl client applications.
+* In charge of a universal server side auto-update module for serverl client applications.
 * Participate in server side design and development of Baidu Inside.

 ## Projects